xiao-e-yun/sound-priority/README.md

-# Volume Controller
+# Sound Priority

-Volume Controller is a simple application designed to automatically reduce the volume of your music when any other sound is detected.
+Sound Priority is a simple application designed to automatically reduce the volume of your music when any other sound is detected.

 ## Features